CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Set this to force the user to change their password on first login.

-Change Conditions: When enabled, destination users will be forced to change their password.
+Change Conditions: When enabled destination users will be forced to change their password.
 This will occur after each migration run if enabled.

 ---
 ## Transfer and Performance